 - Addressing increasing funding challenges and demands for services

-- Networking break and refreshments
+- Networking break

 By Senior representative, Lester Aldridge LLP

 - MCA and LPS – where are we now?

 Boosting recruitment and retention in the care workforce